Sanctions and counter-sanctions due to the ongoing crisis in Ukraine

-- Additional import bans on products such as: wood, cement, fertilisers, seafood and liqour.
+- Additional import bans and import quotas on products such as: wood, cement, glass, fertilizers, seafood and liqour.

 - Several economic measures in order to strengthen the already existing sanctions and counteract the loopholes that exist.
 This includes, among other things, a general ban on Russian companies participating in public procurement, the exclusion of all financial assistance to Russian public bodies, an extended ban on deposits in cryptocurrencies and an extended ban on the sale of banknotes and transferable securities.